 Then there’s a question of what exactly is diversity?
 How many assets should you have to properly accommodate your risk tolerance?
 That’s a question that even experts argue over, and investors who aren’t in the weeds can become overwhelmed easily.

-Of course, one of the main selling points of platforms like Betterment and Wealthfront is that they do all of the MPT-ing for you: robots make the decisions and you make the money.
+Of course, one of the main selling points of platforms like Betterment, Wealthfront and spare change micro-investing app Acorns, is that they do all of the MPT-ing for you: Robots make the decisions and you make the money.

 Don’t take this single article to be the end all, be all of MPT.
-There’s a lot more to it than what we’ve explained here (check out the MPT Wikipedia page for some Beautiful Mind-style high-level mathematical models).
+There’s a lot more to it than what we’ve explained here.
 But this should at least give you a basic understanding of how you can start your investment journey with MPT, and what happens to your money when you invest it.